dandedotdev/resume.typ/main.typ

     - Redesigned and optimized the localization process to reduce complexity and improve efficiency.
     - Spearheaded AI tool integration for company-wide hackathon.
     - Consolidated Google Analytics event labels, standardized file naming conventions, and established specifications for Google Rich Results and Open Graph across LinkedIn, Facebook, and Twitter.
-    - Achieved component renovation with minimal changes and reduced developing time by 40% by utilizing Headless UI to separate component styles from component logic.
+    - Achieved component renovation with minimal changes and reduced developing time by 40%.
     - Enforced ESLint rules to solve 200+ linting errors in existing projects and transitioned them to TypeScript to eliminate dependencies on prop-types and enhance code quality.
     - Promoted more design patterns based on the existing Module Pattern.
   ],